 FIRST ALERT FORECAST – Temperatures stay cooler than normal

 TUCSON, Ariz.
 (13 News) - After a brief stretch of triple digit highs, southern Arizona will stay “cooler” than normal through the rest of the week.
-Temperatures will top out in the mid to upper 90s each day in Tucson under partly to mostly sunny skies.
-Winds relax through Friday before picking up again this weekend.
-Conditions remain dry.
+For Tucson, that means a break from the 100° heat!
+Temperatures will top out in the mid to upper 90s each day under partly to mostly sunny skies.
+Winds relax through Friday before conditions become breezy again this weekend.
+No rain in sight through the 7-day forecast.

-WEDNESDAY: Mostly sunny skies with highs in the low to mid 90s.

 FRIDAY: Partly cloudy skies with highs in the low to mid 90s.